 As its name would suggest, the Undead Crypt is a massive mausoleum dedicated to those who have manifested the curse.
 Why does such a burial ground exist?
-The answer proves obvious once we explore the place: you can never be quite sure when the Undead are finally just dead.
-At various points we can see Hollows buried on its grounds rise out of the earth like stereotypical zombies, showing that it isn’t just the living dead who still won’t enter final repose.
-The curse makes it exceedingly difficult to verify the truly dead versus the simply comatose, so taking precautions like those seen at the Grave of Saints are ideal.
+Because you can never be quite sure when the Undead are finally just dead.
+Hollows buried on its grounds rise out of the earth like stereotypical zombies, showing that it isn’t just the living dead who still won’t enter final repose.
+The curse makes it exceedingly difficult to verify such matters, so taking precautions like those seen at the Grave of Saints are ideal.
 But if you aren’t concerned with separating holy men from the rabble, what better precaution is there than confining all Undead to a single facility?
 It is far easier to keep track of potentially undying corpses when they all have that potential.
 If nothing else, the Undead Crypt is a practical solution to the issues in burying Undead with everyone else.

 I am Agadulan.
 Guard of this mausoleum.
 This is a place of repose for countless dead, wrapped in the repose called Dark.
 Light reveals everything.
 Something so rude is unneeded here.

 This land is where all rest.
 Since the far-off, distant, distant, past.
 The rich and poor, wise and foolish, all are the same before death.